SCBB-LAB/Comparative-analysis-of-plant-TFBS-software/README.md

 # Comparative-analysis-of-plant-TFBS-software: a repository for TFBS identification tools based on different machine and deep learning tools
-# Comparative-analysis-of-plant-TFBS-software: a repository for TFBS identification tools based on different machine and deep learning tools

 This repository serves as a hub for various tools developed to identify TFBS (Transcription Factor Binding Sites) for both human and plant transcription factors.
 It provides corrected and debugged source codes for a range of deep learning methods that have been evaluated.
 Users can easily download and utilize these tools for TFBS identification.
 The tools are based on different algorithms, including: